jasenmh/cvTowers/README.md

-Right now I'm just getting familiar with OpenCV and Python.
+I'm just getting familiar with OpenCV and Python.
 This repo has some sample programs I'm working on to get the hang of things.

 Right now, I can identify a ring of a specific color.
 It is a manua process to tune the filter.
 Following is my plan in roughly the order I hope to